 “There are a lot of women I know who have been the victims of violence, or know someone who has been impacted by violence.
 But I want the public to know that this issue is not just an Indigenous issue; it’s a Canadian issue.”— Waneek Horn-Miller

 Throughout her life, Waneek Horn-Miller has always stood up for what was right—as a mother, an activist, an athlete, and an entrepreneur.
 This has entailed hard choices, pain, and sacrifice.
 But this commitment has also made her one of Canada’s most inspiring figures.
-This year, she assumed the role of Director of Community Engagement for the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+Previously, she assumed the role of Director of Community Engagement for the National Inquiry into Missing and Murdered Indigenous Women and Girls, a position she held until 2017.
 By connecting the commission to victims’ families, as well as the public, she provided a recognizable and trusted face to an incredibly important initiative: one that seeks justice, raises awareness of violence against Indigenous women, and furthers the dual tasks of healing and reconciliation.

 This near-death experience marked a turning point in her life.
 Instead of succumbing to very real traumas, including PTSD, she found the strength to pursue, and achieve, incredible things.
 “I come from people who have gone through horrific things in history,” she says.
 “War, death, famine, genocide.
 How many times did my ancestors want to give up, lay down, and die?
 But they didn’t.
 They fought to continue.
 You have to keep going forward.”